Charlie Faumuina

 Charles Chris Faumuina (born 24 December 1986) is a retired professional rugby union player who played as a prop for Top 14 club Toulouse.
 Born in New Zealand, he represented New Zealand and Samoa at international level.
-He qualified to play for Samoa after qualifying on ancestry grounds.
+He qualified to play for Samoa on ancestry grounds.

 Following his retirement from international rugby, Faumuina played for the Classic All Blacks against the Classic Taniwha in Whangārei on 15 September 2024.

 Club career

 Faumuina was a late recruit to rugby union, and played only rugby league until selected for the Papatoetoe High School 1st XV rugby team.
 His progress in rugby union was rapid and in 2007 he was selected to make his first-class rugby debut for the New Zealand Colts against Canada.
 The same year he made his debut for Auckland as a substitute against the Counties Manukau Steelers in the Air New Zealand Cup.
 On 7 March 2009, Faumuina made his Super Rugby debut against the Sharks when international prop John Afoa was ruled out through injury.

 In 2011, due to extended injury layoff to Tony Woodcock, Faumuina started the majority of games for the Blues in a successful season.

 In 2012, Faumuina played 10 of the Blues first 11 games in the Super Rugby season and missed only the game against the due to injury.

 Blues head coach at the time Pat Lam believed Faumuina, despite his size, has a dancer's agility.
 "He's a big man but his footwork is unbelievable, he's got footwork like a ballerina and I think it's a massive asset," said Lam.

-On 28 October 2016, it was announced Faumuina would join top French club Toulouse in the Top 14 for the 2017-18 season.
+On 28 October 2016, it was announced Faumuina would join top French club Toulouse in the Top 14 for the 2017–18 season.